types: simple logic: higher-order proof: machine-checked software: formally verified

 Use judiciously: sometimes, parentheses add clarity.
 In general it is a good idea to use parentheses sparingly and orient yourself on what is used in the Isabelle distribution.

-If you are using Eisbach, you can also write apply (solves ‹simp›). and can be typed as \open and \close in jEdit.
+If you are using Eisbach, you can also write apply (solves ‹simp›)

 Both forms are a bit verbose for widespread use, but forcing early failure will help in long obscure proofs.
 Also well worth considering when you’re writing a new proof method in Eisbach.